apelegri/wechat-mini-program-wiki/README.md

 </view>
 ```

-Now that we have created the new review page and a button to visit this page, we need to **fetch data stored on Leancloud and displays it**.
+The next step is to **fetch data stored on Leancloud and displays it**.

 **`Code snippet "fetch data stored on Leancloud and displays it" example.`**